JBEI/edd/README.md

 Without additional configuration, the launched copy of EDD will be using default options, so some functions (e.g. TLS support, external authentication, referencing an ICE deployment) won't work.
-See (TODO: write a Deployment.md document) for more detailed instructions for installing Docker and configuring EDD for your deployment environment.
+See [Deployment][5] for more detailed instructions for installing Docker and configuring EDD for your deployment environment.

 ---------------------------------------------------------------------------------------------------